 Is DJ Mixing considered Audio Mixing?

 Some of you might confuse what is mixing in comparison with DJ mixing, and they are two completely different things.
 Although in both processes we are mixing audio the purpose is not the same.
-A DJ usually performs live and mixes two songs together, which ironically are actually already mixed and mastered, to create a show or performance.
+Mixing by a DJ usually combines two songs together, which ironically are actually already mixed and mastered, to create a show or performance.
 This is also different from what is called a remix, which is a similar cover or version of a song that has been produced again.
 In this case, it normally involves re-using parts of the original song.

 What is Mixing compared to Mastering?

-As we previously mentioned in our “cooking” example, mastering is done after mixing.
-While in mixing we add all the tracks together and create a single track, also called mix-down, in mastering we take that final mix and we enhance it with specific processing.
-This process usually includes EQ, multiband compression and limiting.
-The result is a better sounding track with more loudness, clarity and balance.
-Read more differences between mixing and mastering if you want to know more.
+As we previously mentioned in our “cooking” example, the main difference between mixing and mastering is that mastering is done after mixing.
+While in mixing we add all the tracks together and create a single track, also called mix-down, in mastering we take that final mix and enhance it with specific processing.
+This process usually includes EQ, multiband compression, and limiting.
+The result is a better-sounding track with more loudness, clarity, and balance.
+This is why it is also important to mix with mastering in mind.

 What Tools Do I Need to start Mixing?

 The basic tool to start mixing your songs is a DAW if you don’t already have one.
-You will also need audio plugins for processing, such as equalizers, dynamic processors and other audio effects.
+You will also need audio plugins for processing, such as equalizers, dynamic processors, and other audio effects.
+I would recommend that you try some unique Waves plugins.
 Alternatively, you can also buy a digital audio mixer which usually has multiple effects built-in.
 However, this is not necessary if you are new.
-Nowadays you can produce music with basic gear, and right now audio mixer for a beginner can be an overkill.
+Nowadays you can produce music with basic gear, and right now audio mixer for a beginner can be overkill.

 Can Mixing fix a bad recording?

 I’ll be honest, if your recording is bad then you won’t be able to fix it in mixing.
 This doesn’t mean there’s nothing you can do, small problems can be corrected or attenuated.
 To some degree, small mistakes or noises will dissipate in the mix.
 But instead of fixing a bad recording, you should focus on learning how to properly record your instruments or vocals and use high-quality samples, libraries and virtual instruments.
-It is a lot easier to create a good mix if the raw materials are good.
+This is often done by comparing your mixes to other artists to identify specific nuances that divide the good recordings from the bad.

 Should I be mixing while recording?

 There is nothing particularly wrong with mixing while recording your tracks.
 In fact, I do like to mix while I’m recording as it gives me and my clients a better picture of how the song will sound.
 It also helps record other tracks, as the performer will feel more comfortable playing.
 But if you’re new to music production, take it slow at first.
-You can lose the flow — and a lot of time — if you do too many adjusments early or get drawn into fine-tuning a single track before recording others.
+You can lose the flow, and a lot of time, if you do too many adjustments early or get drawn into fine-tuning a single track before recording others.

 In other words, a certain degree of mixing is good and helps the recording process.
 The more practice you have, the more relaxed you’re going to be in assessing what decisions to make, and when.